HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Conclusion

 \section{Conclusion}

-This letter presents HRRPGraphNet, a novel graph-based approach for HRRP radar target recognition.
-The method overcomes the limitations of existing sequence-based deep learning approaches by incorporating both local and global features of HRRP data into the recognition process through a unique transformation of HRRPs into graphs.
-Extensive experiments conducted on aircraft electromagnetic simulation datasets have showcased the superior accuracy and robustness of HRRPGraphNet when compared to state-of-the-art baselines, especially in scenarios with limited training samples.
-Limitations still exists, for instance, graph-based approach suffers from higher computational burden, which could still be a promising direction for future work.
+Extensive experiments conducted on aircraft electromagnetic simulation datasets have showcased the superior accuracy and robustness of HRRPGraphNet when compared to the exsiting methods, especially in scenarios with limited training samples.
+Limitations still exists, for instance, our current graph-based approach suffers from higher computational burden, which could still be a promising direction for future work. \ack{This work was supported by National Natural Science Foundation of China under Grant 62201588, in part by Natural Science Foundation of Hunan under Grant 2024JJ10007, in part by the Project funded by China Postdoctoral Science Foundation under Grant 2022M723914.}